PCBs

 Other Efforts on PCBs

-• Working on a project to disconnect the stormwater outfall from the Union Basin to the Spokane River.
+• Completed a project to disconnect the stormwater outfall from the Union Basin to the Spokane River.
 Historically, this basin is heavy industrial area, and testing has shown higher concentrations of PCBs than other areas within the City.
 The City received a grant from the state Department of Ecology for this work.

-• Working to identify sources of PCBs.
+• Worked to identify sources of PCBs.
 The City received a grant in late 2013 to test for PCB levels in products that may come in contact with stormwater that are purchased by local governments.
 See the PCB product testing report on this page for more information.

 • Encouraging the use of low-impact development techniques by private developers to more effectively manage stormwater on site.